top of page

 Great artists tell stories through their music.
 With a background in theatre, I help my students find emotional connections to their music and tell their story.

-When I am not working with my private students, I am teaching the freshmen and sophomore theatre students at Baylor University and Southern Utah University!
+When I am not working with my private students, I am teaching the theatre students at Baylor University!

 Other Passions